Understanding the Current Landscape of Landlord Regulations

 At the time of writing, no penalties have been issued under the Renters’ Rights Act itself.
 The civil penalty regime under the Act is not yet fully in force.

-The large fines currently making headlines are being issued under long-standing powers, including planning enforcement, licensing regimes, housing safety legislation, and, in some cases, confiscation orders following criminal prosecution.
+The large fines currently making headlines are being issued under long-standing powers.
+These include planning enforcement, licensing regimes, housing safety legislation, and, in some cases, confiscation orders following criminal prosecution.
 Many of these cases relate to conduct that took place years ago and involve multiple, stacked offences rather than single breaches.

-In other words, this is not a new regime making an example of landlords in an attempt to demonstrate its power: they are the conclusion of enforcement processes that have existed for a long time.
+In other words, this is not a new regime making an example of landlords to demonstrate its power.
+Instead, these fines are the conclusion of enforcement processes that have existed for a long time.

 Where The Confusion Comes From